zhuo-limeade/ID-SSLNet/README.md

 The dataset will be open source once all authors agree.

-Just follow the OpenPCDet repo to config this repo.
+Just follow the OpenPCDet repo to configure this repo.